Roots Search

 The story is that of a research crew on a space station find a desolate ship with only one survivor.
 The crew is then stalked by a psychic alien who wishes to kill them.
-The plot and setting bears a lot of similarities to the 1979 film Alien.
+The plot and setting bear a lot of similarities to the 1979 film Alien.

 Plot

 Research station, four scientists.
 A small ship, the Green Planet, falls out of hyperspace at this station.
 9 crew members are dead, only Assistant Captain Buzz survived.
 Scientists carry the guy to the station, and with it - a strange alien who does not show signs of life.
 At the insistence of the chief, the alien body is thrown into space.
 And then scientists are haunted by the memories of the meanness they have committed in life, dead friends, acquaintances and lovers cry for vengeance.
 Scientists are dying all but the only lady who falls in love with Buzz.
 Alien claims he was sent by God to punish mankind for sins.
 Buzz and the girl blow up the station, but do not have time to escape themselves.